expressjs/expressjs.com/starter/generator.md

     -f, --force         force on non-empty directory
 ```

-The following is an example of using the generator to create an Express app named _myapp_, in the current working directory.

 For example, the following creates an Express app named _myapp_ in the current working directory.

 ```sh